Bocada/Splunk-Templates/README.md

 Bocada Splunk Report Templates

 # Introduction
-This guide details how to create some index and reports in Splunk using Bocada Database.
+This repository includes some Bocada Spluhk report templates and the guide how to create index and reports in Splunk using Bocada Database.

+# Requirements
 The templates only work in the release of Bocada 22.3.12 or later.

+# Templates

 The templates include the guide to create the following Bocada reports:
 •	Backup Health